Last Updated on November 6, 2024 by Paola Castillo

 2. Place broth, tamari, cornstarch, and seasonings into the saucepan and continue to cook for about five minutes.

-3. Drain the jackfruit, rinse well and break it apart.
+3. Drain the jackfruit, rinse well, and break it apart.
 Place into the saucepan and simmer over medium heat for about 10 minutes.
 Serve immediately.

-These Creamy, Dairy-Free and Lower-Carb Mashed Potatoes will have Your Guests Asking for Seconds
+Creamy, Dairy-Free, and Lower-Carb Mashed Potatoes

 Mashed potatoes are a classic Thanksgiving comfort food and are typically made with butter and cream.
 This vegan version uses flavorful but low-calorie vegetable broth and vegan butter to achieve that coveted creaminess.
 Cauliflower is also added to this mash, which increases the fiber and lowers the carbohydrates.
 This recipe is such a seamless addition to your vegan Thanksgiving menu that your guests may not even realize it’s entirely plant-based.
-If you want something a little more traditional you also have the option to follow this recipe for gluten-free sweet potato crunch
+If you want something a little more traditional you also have the option to follow this recipe for gluten-free sweet potato crunch.

-Recipe: Vegan Cauliflower Mash Potatoes
+Recipe: Vegan Cauliflower Mashed Potatoes

 • Serves: 6